About Us

 Educating decision makers and community leaders

-We provide our region’s leaders the support and information they need to be conservation champions.
+We provide our region’s leaders the support and information they need to make the right decisions for the environment.

 Partnering with and mobilizing community members

-We mobilize people for environmental action.
-We train, mentor, and learn from diverse leaders and communities to achieve equitable, inclusive results.
+We mobilize people for environmental action through training, mentoring, and learning from diverse leaders to achieve equitable, inclusive results.

 Why is Green Foothills Needed?

-We believe in a future when our natural world is no longer under attack.
-However, there is a long-standing problem of too many incentives to make land use decisions that harm the environment, accelerate climate change, destroy wildlife, and hurt vulnerable communities.
+Too often, land use decisions harm the environment, accelerate climate change, destroy wildlife, and hurt vulnerable communities.
 This needs to change.

-Green Foothills is the champion for the open space, farmland, and natural resources in San Mateo and Santa Clara Counties.
-Through our Advocacy Program, we protect threatened wildlife habitat, increase the use of nature-based solutions to sea level rise and flooding, plan for coastal erosion, safeguard environmental policies, and protect natural and working landscapes that provide valuable ecosystem services as part of climate defense.
+Through our Advocacy Program, we protect threatened wildlife habitat, protect natural and agricultural landscapes, advance nature-based solutions to sea level rise, plan for coastal erosion, and safeguard environmental policies.
 Through our Leadership Program we grow a larger, more diverse base of civic leaders to work toward protecting the environment.

 Our Beginnings

-However, ordinary people who placed a higher value on protecting the environment spoke up loudly, clearly, and persistently.
-On the peninsula, a band of Palo Alto and Los Altos activists organized with the specific purpose of keeping “factories out of the foothills.”
+While many people accepted these plans as inevitable, a small group of ordinary people who valued the environment spoke up loudly, clearly, and persistently.
+On the peninsula, a band of activists in the Stanford area came together with the purpose of keeping “factories out of the foothills.”
 This original battle was lost and the Stanford Industrial Park was built, raising concerns that all of the foothills would disappear if a more concerted effort was not made to save them.

 Connect with Green Foothills